ZhuXiaoBing-cn/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-spring-oauth2-resource-server/README.md

 This sample illustrates how to protect an Java web API by restricting access to its resources to authorized accounts only.
 Obtain Bearer Token in the request head of resources and carry out analysis and verification.
-After verification, injects AzureOAuth2AuthenticatedPrincipal object that is associated with the thread of the current user request. token claimsset, JWS headers etc. are accessible from the object which can be used for role based authorization.
+After verification, injects AzureOAuth2AuthenticatedPrincipal object that is associated with the thread of the current user request.
+Token claimsset, Authorities, JWS headers etc. are accessible from the object which can be used for role based authorization.

 ## Getting started